GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 Due to PostScript implementation limitations the raster images used with **-G** must be less than 146 x 146 pixels in size; for larger images see :doc:`/image`.
-The format of Sun raster files [18]_ is outlined in Chapter :doc:`file_formats`.
+The format of Sun raster files [18]_ is outlined in Chapter :doc:`file-formats`.
 However, if you built GMT with GDAL then other image formats can be used as well.
 Note that under PostScript Level 1 the patterns are filled by using the polygon as a *clip path*.
 Complex clip paths may require more memory than the